Prep and Pack

 The great American road trip requires planning and packing.
 Photo Credit: Catherine Parker

-If a road trip is on your bucket list, a properly maintained and prepared vehicle is important.
-This doesn’t have to be an overly stressful to do.
+Road-tripping across the U.S. is an American pastime.
+From Washington to Maine and Michigan to Florida, there is so much to see and do.
+To have a great trip focused on exploring, a properly maintained and prepared vehicle is important.
 Look around your house for items you already have to prepare your car for a road trip.
-Here’s 100 household items for car emergency kit must haves.
+You’d be surprised what you have already.
+Here are 100 household items for your emergency kit for car.

 • Emergency flat repair